learn-co-students/dsc-intro-to-ggplot2-online-ds-pt-051319/README.md

 Again, we're going to have to tell ggplot how we want our data put onto this space.

 In this case, we want to make a scatter plot.
-To make a scatter plot in ggplot, we need to add layer of data to the space that we have already created for our data to live.
+To make a scatter plot in ggplot, we need to add a layer of data to the space that we have already created for our data to live.
 We do this with a `geom_*`.
 In this case, that will be `geom_point()` since we want to put a bunch of points on this space, but there are many other geoms you can use!
 Read about them [here](https://ggplot2.tidyverse.org/reference/).